-Suffix: <m> 1, t</m> he suffix is irrelevant.
-Parameters: <coupling> ON RS</coupling> OFF ST: OFF
+Suffix: <m></m> 1, the suffix is irrelevant.
+Parameters: <coupling></coupling> ON OFF RST: OFF

 CURSor<m>:SWAVe

 Autoset for cursor lines, sets the cursor lines to typical points of the waveform depending on the selected cursor type.
 For example, for voltage measurement ("Horizontal"), the cursor lines are set to the upper and lower peaks of the waveform.
 For time measurement ("Vertical"), the cursor lines are set to the edges of two consecutive positive or two consecutive negative pulses.